imalreadyafiddle/odin-todo-list/README.md

 # odin-todo-list

-a simple todo list application that uses localstore to remember user projects.
+a simple todo list application that uses localstorage to remember user projects.